 Additionally, many patients experience a ‘Gray Day’ after completing an Ibogaine treatment.
 What Is Gray Day?

 A “Gray Day” is a common side effect that many patients experience after completing an Ibogaine treatment.
-It is defined as a physiological, psychological and emotional cluster that will often present itself as bad body image, negativity, depression, sadness, and intellectual self-abuse.
+It is defined as a physiological, psychological, and emotional cluster that will often present itself as a bad body image, negativity, depression, sadness, and intellectual self-abuse.
 Though these effects will gradually wear off during the day, some participants have a tough time breaking free from these feelings.
 Not everyone experiences this gray day, but everyone should be prepared for one.

-Gray days may last longer than a day or two, and many patients experience these ‘blues’ for several days after an Ibogaine treatment.
+Gray days may last longer than a day or two, and many patients experience these ‘blues’ for several days after Ibogaine treatment.